Terms

 Most of this is common sense.
 The list exists so we can point at it if we ever need to.

-Don’t use Workshop to plan or generate illegal content.
+• Don’t use duetpad to plan or generate illegal content.
 That covers the obvious things — child exploitation, targeted harassment, malware, fraud — and anything else that would land on the wrong side of UK or EU law.

-Don’t resell Workshop — either the product, or a wrapper around it — without asking us.
+• Don’t resell duetpad — either the product, or a wrapper around it — without asking us.
 We’re a small operation; cloning the surface and sticking a price on it isn’t a fair use of what’s here.

 Best-effort, not an enterprise contract.
-We aim for the kind of uptime you’d expect from a serious small product, but Workshop is run by one designer plus the services listed in the Privacy page — if any of those have a bad day, Workshop has a bad day.
+We aim for the kind of uptime you’d expect from a serious product, and we rely on the services listed in the Privacy page — if any of those have a bad day, duetpad has a bad day.

-When you pair Claude Code, the AI writing runs there — and a Claude Code or Anthropic hiccup further down the chain will sometimes mean a write fails.
+When you connect an AI, the AI writing runs there — and a hiccup in your AI or its provider further down the chain will sometimes mean a write fails.
 Try again.

 We don’t make uptime promises with numbers attached.
 If your work depends on a hard service-level guarantee, please use a tool that offers one.